zen-fs/core/readme.md

 ### Devices and device files

-ZenFS includes experimental support for device files.
+ZenFS includes support for device files.
 These are designed to follow Linux's device file behavior, for consistency and ease of use.
 You can automatically add some normal devices with the `addDevices` configuration option:

 ```ts
 await configure({